Skip to main content

 npx serenity-bdd --help

-To produce Serenity BDD reports, your test suite must:
+To produce Serenity BDD reports, you need to:

 • npm-failsafe to run the reporting process even if the test suite itself has failed (which is precisely when you need test reports the most...).